ajwwja777/CS61B-sp21/README.md

 1. IMPORTANT CHANGE: I find that sp21 is better, so I turn to it.
 2. Finished lec11!
 3. NOTES
-   * Part 1 Lists and Sets in Java nothing
+   * Part 1 Lists and Sets in Java
+   nothing

    * Part 2 Basic Arrayset
    nothing

    * Part 3 - exceptions
    1. throw new RuntimeException("For no reason.");

    * Part 4 Iterable
    1. Class A implements Iterable {
       …
       Class nestedAIterator implements Iterator{…}
       nestedAIterator Iterator(){…}
       }

    * Part 5 toString
    1. override
    2. string+=… is a copy, waste time
    3. stringbuilder sb = new stringbuilder("{")

    * Part 6  ==, this, equals
    1. == compares box
    2. equals compares box in default, so override
    3. notice to null

    * Part 7 Summary
    nothing

-   * Part 8 EXTRA fancier to String and the of static of
+   * Part 8 EXTRA fancier to String and the of static
    1. new list --> list.add --> string.join
    2. public static <B> of<B>(B... item) {...} (because of static, cannot use <T>,so use <B> instead.)